MohantyNaanee/Data-Analysis-Customer-Churn-R/README.md

    - All plots generated and saved in the project folder

 ## File Structure
--customer_churn1.csv
+   - customer_churn1.csv
--customerchurn_cleaned.csv
+   - customerchurn_cleaned.csv
--Mohantynaanee1.R
+   - Mohantynaanee1.R
--README.md
+   - README.md
--outputs/ (folder containing all generated graphs)
+   - outputs/ (folder containing all generated graphs)

 ## How to Run